 It is suggested that to reduce nocturia, decrease the intake of fluids by drinking the majority before 6pm.
 Eliminate alcohol and caffeine particularly in the evening.

 Some people may suffer from sensory urgency and certain foods can irritate or trigger overactive bladder.
-Generally, it is known that tomato based foods, highly spiced foods, fruit and fruit juices, fizzy drinks and foods containing caffeine such as chocolate, tea and coffee can be irritants.
+Generally, it is known that tomato based foods, highly spiced foods, fruit and fruit juices, fizzy drinks and foods containing caffeine such as dark or milk chocolate, tea and coffee can be irritants.
 Artificial sweeteners can also adversely affect the bladder.

 It is recommended that you increase your intake of dietary fibre as constipation can put pressure on an overactive bladder.
 It is worth modifying your diet to see if it helps.